 Yet, contrary to many hype stories, like 3D TVs and console, VR has seen solid market successes and is here to stay.
 Gaming has seen a strong adoption with successfully game like Half-Life Alyx or platforms like PSVR and Oculus Quest.
 Professional VR and AR as well have developed steadily and customer-focused players such as TechViz have been flourishing and covering an increasing number of use cases.

 Today, the environment is rapidly changing and the AR/VR market evolves constantly, as industries adopt, test and improve the reality tools to their use cases.
 It is time for us to take a step back and plan for what lays ahead of us.
-This article describes the future of professional XR market as we see it 5 years from now:
+This article describes the future of VR market for enterprise VR as we see it 5 years from now: